 - Indication of an earthquake may be a gentle to moderate shaking.
-Items may wobble upon a shelf - A fire/evacuation alarm MAY or MAY NOT sound.
+Items may wobble upon a shelf. - A fire/evacuation alarm MAY or MAY NOT sound. - Students and teachers DUCK, COVER and HOLD until the shaking stops. - Teachers evacuate the classroom when he/she deems it is safe.

-- Students and teachers DUCK, COVER and HOLD until the shaking stops. - Teachers evacuate the classroom when he/she deems it is safe. - Teacher props the door open. - Students and staff walk to the assembly area. - Teachers take attendance and complete Emergency Attendance Report.
+- Teacher props the door open. - Teacher takes disaster folder with class list and backpack with emergency supplies to designated area. - Each classroom teacher will hold a "Green" sign to show the administrator in charge that all students are present or a "Red" sign to inform the administration of missing/injured students or that they have a child from another class.
+(Signs are in folder) - Students and staff walk to the front yard area and line up by grade level. - Teachers take attendance and complete Emergency Attendance Report.
 Runners deliver the report to Incident Command Center. - Teachers pass their class to the buddy teacher and report to predetermined team location. - Wait for instructions.